-The tobacco pipe is common for the from the practice of tobacco smoking.
+The tobacco pipe is common for the these handles are linked to the body first time during this period, resulting from the practice of tobacco smoking.
 It is certain that this type of pottery was not locally made (Fig. 3).
 It was one of the most famous new shapes and was observed in most sites dating to the Ottoman period.
 The tobacco pipe is a distinctive feature of Ottoman-period pottery, often relied upon to date the archaeological layers from that period.
 Its manufacturing developed over time in terms of paste, the outer color, the diameter of the pipe mouth and the stem, which became longer and larger in size and tends to be black in color (Fig. 4).